sachin-sankar/swiftshadow/docs-src/Getting Started/Usage-In-Async-Environments.md

 ## Summary

 By calling `async_update()` in a background task, you ensure that your proxies are refreshed safely within your app's own event loop.
+**Note:** In some async frameworks (e.g., Quart), if you encounter issues with auto-rotation, consider disabling `autoRotate` and manually calling `rotate(validate_cache=False)` to avoid event loop conflicts.

 !!! note "Remember"
     Always call `async_update()` before accessing a proxy to keep it up to date and avoid potential issues with event loops.

----